voxpupuli/puppet-prometheus/REFERENCE.md

 Data type: `String[1]`

-The binary package name - not available yet
+The binary package name - used to reference the name in the archive.

-Default value: `'openldap_exporter'`
+Default value: `'openldap-exporter'`

 ##### <a name="-prometheus--openldap_exporter--restart_on_change"></a>`restart_on_change`